IDT Biologika moves into spotlight as Germany eyes Sputnik V vaccine | DW | 05.02.2021

 As the coronavirus began to spread last year, the company launched its own effort to make a vaccine against the disease, supported with €114 million from the German government for clinical phase I trials.
 But its MVA-SARS-2-S shot, developed with the help of the German Center for Infection Research (DZIF), failed to prompt a sufficient immune response in humans.

-Early last month, the company said it had begun optimizing its vaccine, but was 2 months behind schedule.
+Early last month, the company said it had begun optimizing its vaccine but was two months behind schedule.

 As a contract manufacturer though, the company is heavily involved in the global vaccine push, especially after opening a new plant in Dessau-Rosslau in 2019, where since January it has produced 8 million doses of the COVID-19 vaccine developed by AstraZeneca and Oxford University.

 "Our know-how is currently in high demand," he told the newspaper Mitteldeutsche Zeitung on Thursday, noting that his company was one of the most important players in vaccine manufacturing across the world.
-At the same time, Betzing dampened hopes for a quick rollout of Sputnik V in Germany, saying production preparations for any new vaccine would take "four to five months" which in itself was an "ambitious" timetable, but one IDT would be "able to achieve."
+At the same time, Betzing dampened hopes for a quick rollout of Sputnik V in Germany, saying production preparations for any new vaccine would take "four to five months."
+He called that an "ambitious" timetable, but one IDT would be "able to achieve."

 Earlier this week, IDT development chief Andreas Neubert generally warned against lofty public expectations from vaccine makers, noting that IDT actually "doesn't have spare capacities, but capacities that could be built up."
 Here, too, time was of the essence, he told German public broadcaster Deutschlandfunk.